- Drug Overdose Prevention Program Guidelines for Implementation

 - Maintain program documentation of HCP and Affiliated Prescribers credentials and licenses;

-- Develop a training curriculum which is consistent with the training materials guidelines of the Illinois Department of Human Services, Division of Alcoholism and Substance Abuse (IDHS/DASA);
+- Develop a training curriculum based on the SAMHSA Tool kit which is consistent with the guidelines of the Illinois Department of Human Services, Division of Alcoholism and Substance Abuse (IDHS/DASA);

 - Identify and select persons to be trained as drug Overdose Responders (ORs);